HieronZhang/SkyByte-Artifact/README.md

 ```

 ## 2. Experiment Workflow
 This section describes the steps to generate and run the necessasry experiments.
-We strongly recommend that the reader follow the `scripts-skybyte/README.md` to understand more about each script used in this section.
+We strongly recommend referring to `scripts-skybyte/README.md` for detailed explanations of each script used in this section.

 ### 2.1 Preparing the multi-threaded instruction traces

-We prepared the instruction traces captured by Intel's PIN tool for the workloads we used in the paper.
+We prepared the instruction traces captured by Intel's PIN tool for the workloads discussed in the paper.
 Download the traces from Zenodo (TBD).
-After uncompressing, make sure to put the ``skybyte_new_traces`` folder and the codebase (the ``SkyByte-Artifact`` folder) in the same directory.
+After extracting the files, make sure to put the ``skybyte_new_traces`` folder and the codebase (the ``SkyByte-Artifact`` folder) in the same directory.

 ```bash
 the_outer_directory